Echocardiography for children with cardiology consultation

 Description of the study

-ECHO examination of the heart is also known as cardiac ultrasound.
-It is a precise method based on recording blood flow in the heart cavities and blood vessels.
-The test allows you to assess the anatomical structures of the heart - the thickness of the walls, the size of the heart cavities.
-It records the movement of the heart muscle, valves, as well as their degree of stenosis or regurgitation, cardiac contractility.
-Allows to see intracardiac leaks in congenital defects.
-The parameters illustrate changes in blood flow velocity within the atria and ventricles of the heart, large blood vessels, such as the aorta, vena cavae, artery, pulmonary veins and coronary vessels.
-It is a painless examination and is not associated with any risk for the patient.
+An echocardiogram (ECG) is also known as a cardiac ultrasound.
+It is a precise method based on recording blood flow in the heart chambers and blood vessels.
+The test allows for the assessment of the anatomical structures of the heart – wall thickness and chamber size.
+It records the movement of the heart muscle and valves, as well as their degree of stenosis or regurgitation, and heart contractility.
+It allows for the detection of intracardiac shunts in congenital defects.
+The parameters illustrate changes in blood flow velocity within the atria and ventricles of the heart, large blood vessels such as the aorta, vena cava, artery, pulmonary veins, and coronary vessels.
+It is a painless test and carries no risk to the patient.

-Purpose of the examination: rapid assessment of the structure and function of the heart valves, measurement of the size and work of the heart chambers, determination of cardiac circulatory capacity, diagnosis of heart defects
+The purpose of the test: to quickly assess the structure and function of heart valves, measure the size and function of the heart chambers, determine the circulatory capacity of the heart, and diagnose heart defects.

 Indications